g-ledain/blog_drafts/unformatted/2024-07-17-Applications-of-the-orbit-stabiliser-theorem.md

 # The conjugation action

 ## The action
 We have already seen how a group $G$ acts on itself and on any collection of cosets $G/H$ by left-multiplication - the action is transitive and has stabiliser $H$.
 There is another action of $G$ on itself which always exists - the conjugation action.
-Specifically, we have any action
+Specifically, we have an action
 $$ G\times G \to G $$
 $$ g.h := ghg^{-1}$$
 This action has the advantage that conjugation is always an automorphism - so its "curried" form gives a map $G \to \textrm{Hom}_{\textrm{Grp}}(G,G)$ rather than simply a map $G \to \textrm{Hom}_{\textrm{Set}}(G,G)$ which one would normally have for a group action[^quotients].